Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: General setup and second-chaos expansion of the integrated variance

-Let us denote the noncentral chi-square distribution with the number of degrees of freedom $k$ and the parameter of noncentrality $\lambda $ by $ \chi ^{2}(k,\lambda )$ (more information on such distributions can be found in \cite{G} or in any probability textbook).
-Define a random variable $ \widetilde{Z}_{n}$ by
+Let us denote the chi-squared distribution with the number of degrees of freedom $k$ and the parameter of noncentrality $\lambda $ by $\chi ^{2}(k,\lambda )$ (more information on such distributions can be found in \cite{G} or in any probability textbook; the convention used here is that the mean of $\chi ^{2}(k,\lambda )$ is $k+\lambda $).
+Set